Authorization

 })

-You may use the After method to define a closure to be executed after all other authorization checks:
+The After method can be used to define a closure that will be executed after all other authorization checks.

-facades.Gate.After(func(ctx context.Context, ability string, arguments map[string]any, result access.Response) access.Response {
+facades.Gate().After(func(ctx context.Context, ability string, arguments map[string]any, result contractsaccess.Response) contractsaccess.Response {

 user := ctx.Value("user").(models.User)